Elimination of angular dependency in the quantum three-body problem made easy: Preliminaries

-To evaluate the integral over the Euler angles $\left(\alpha, \beta, \gamma\right)$ in Eq.~\eqref{eq:Mind}, we express $\Omega_{l}^{LL\uppi}$ (given explicitly later in our exposition by Eqs.~\ref{mbhsLL} and~\ref{mbhsLL1}) in terms of the Euler angles using the relations provided by Eqs.~\eqref{bpctoeulr}.
-The linear expansion coefficients $\Lambda_{Kl}^{L\uppi}\left(\theta\right)$ can be then evaluated as septuple finite sums by performing elementary integrations of the integrand expanded in $\sin$ and $\cos$ of the Euler angles $\beta$ and $\gamma$ (details of this process are given in Section~I of Supplementary Material \cite{supplemental}).
-Much more compact formulas
+The detailed derivation of the explicit form of $\Lambda_{Kl}^{L\uppi}\left(\theta\right)$ defined by Eq.~\eqref{intlambda} is presented in Sec.~I of Supplemental Material \cite{supplemental}.
+Here, we briefly note that the derivation is based on expressing $\Omega_{l}^{LL\uppi}$ [see Eqs.~\eqref{mbhsLL} and~\eqref{mbhsLL1}] in terms of the Euler angles $\left(\alpha, \beta, \gamma\right)$ using the relations provided by Eqs.~\eqref{bpctoeulr}.
+The integral is then evaluated by elementary integration over the Euler angles, followed by a series of algebraic transformations and simplifications.
+This process yields